Connect a mobile to a L2TP-SoftEther VPN server

 Following that you need to simply select ‘VPN’.

 This will take you to the VPN settings for your device.
 From here select the ‘Add VPN Configuration’ button as illustrated by the following image:

-You will have all of the required information in your welcoming email, which you will receive upon the activation of your dedicated VPN server.
+You will be provided with all of this information.
 Just copy and paste it into the corresponding fields.
 Before you start entering information, however, you need to first change the ‘Type’ setting, located on the top of the page to ‘L2TP’.
 Here is a brief explanation of the information that you need to input: